Gas Safety Certificates: What Landlords Need To Know

 Gas safety certificates include the following details:

-• A description and location of every appliance
+• A description and location of each appliance checked

-• The name, registration number and signature of the engineer
+• The name, registration number, and signature of the Gas Safe engineer

-• Information on any defects or faults and how to fix them
+• Details of any defects or faults found and actions required to fix them

 After your gas safety inspection, your engineer will provide you with a digital copy of the Landlord Gas Safety Record, otherwise known as a gas safety certificate or 'CP12'.